rafalwizen/workers/README.md

 Project is still being developed.

 ## Features to do
-Add unit to save and edit work times in database.
+Add unit to delete work times in database.

-Add REST endpoints to connect with other application.
+Add REST endpoints to connect with other application (especially endpoint to add times by outsorced readers)

+Add different users to use only specific part od program (E.g. user, managerm admin)